fhubert1/quick-bites/README.md

 - **User Authentication**: Secure login and registration for a personalized experience.
 - **Secure Payment**: Checkout your cart using a secure payment method with Stripe.
 - **Responsive Design**: Optimized for both desktop and mobile devices to ensure a smooth user experience.
+- **PWA feature: to make the app installable and  works offline or on low-quality networks thanks to service worker caching.

 ## Installation Guide
 - `git clone https://github.com/fhubert1/quick-bites`